-- be on time with the correct equipment and in a fit state to study - attend all lessons including tutor time, assemblies, enrichment, SISF and twilight sessions (boarders) - work hard to the best of their abilities both in and out of lessons - treat others and their surroundings with respect
+- be on time with the correct equipment and in a fit state to study - attend all lessons including tutor time, assemblies, enrichment, SITSF, study sessions and evening study sessions (boarders). - work hard to the best of their abilities both in and out of lessons - treat others and their surroundings with respect

-A student's main point of contact is their Tutor and Head of House.
+A student's main point of contact is their Tutor and Head of Year.